Fshy/FshyBot/README.md

-!help                   - Displays all available commands !ping                   - Displays response time to server !uptime                 - Displays time since launch !setgame  [game]        - [ADMIN] Sets the "Playing" text for the bot, leave blank to clear
+!help                   - Displays all available commands !ping                   - Displays response time to server !uptime                 - Displays time since launch !setgame    [game]      - [ADMIN] Sets the "Playing" text for the bot, leave blank to clear !setstatus  [status]    - [ADMIN] Sets the status of the bot
 </pre>